Amourspirit/python-libreoffice-pandas-ext/README.md

 ### AppImage

 Extension does not out of the box for AppImage on Linux.
 This is due to the AppImage not having the correct libraries installed.
-The following library us required: `_b2z`.
+The following library is required: `_b2z`.

 This is a know bug: [116412](https://bugs.documentfoundation.org/show_bug.cgi?id=116412) and may be fixed in the future.
 This is also a bug in Windows but this extension solves that issue for Windows.